Michael Spence (legal scholar): Ramsay Centre

-In 2018, during Spence's tenure as vice-chancellor, the University entered negotiations with the Ramsay Centre for Western Civilisation to establish degrees in Western civilisation in response for $50million in funding.
-The academics' union at the University called on Spence to end the negotiations, arguing that a relationship would taint the university's reputation for independence.
-The Ramsay Centre eventually walked away from the negotiations in December 2019 after rejecting a proposal to use the University's existing staff and courses.
+In 2018, during Spence's tenure as vice-chancellor, the university entered negotiations with the Ramsay Centre for Western Civilisation to establish degrees in Western civilisation in response for $50million in funding.
+The academics' union at the university called on Spence to end the negotiations, arguing that a relationship would taint the university's reputation for independence.
+The Ramsay Centre eventually walked away from the negotiations in December 2019 after rejecting a proposal to use the university's existing staff and courses.

-President and Provost of University College London
+President and provost of University College London

-In February 2020, Spence announced he will step down from his role of vice-chancellor of the University of Sydney, to become president and provost of University College London, starting in January 2021, to succeed Michael Arthur.
+In February 2020, Spence announced that he was stepping down from his role of vice-chancellor of the University of Sydney, to become president and provost of University College London, starting in January 2021, to succeed Michael Arthur.

 Personal life

 Spence trained for ordination at St Stephen's House, Oxford, an Anglo-Catholic theological college, graduating with a Postgraduate Diploma in Theology.
 He was ordained in the Church of England as a deacon in 2006 and as a priest in 2007.
 From 2006 to 2008, he was a non-stipendiary minister in the parish of Cowley, Oxfordshire, in the Diocese of Oxford.
 He continues to minister part-time as a priest in an honorary capacity.
 He is fluent in French and Italian.

 Spence met Beth Ann Peterson at the University of Oxford when he was reading for a DPhil.
 Petersen, originally from Minneapolis, Minnesota, was reading philosophy and theology after studying and rowing at Smith College in Massachusetts.
 Spence and Petersen were married and had five children.
 Beth Spence was also ordained as an Anglican priest and served as a curate in the Cowley parish, at the churches of St James and St Francis from 2005 to 2008 and at a parish in Waverley, New South Wales, from 2008 until her death in 2012, aged 47, from bowel cancer.

 In 2014, Spence began dating Jenny Ihn, an artist and PhD student at the University of Sydney, whom he later married.
 The couple have three children together.